nilefy/nilefy/README.md

 - how to create new `WebloomWidget` guide check [CONTRIBUTING.md/How to create new Widget](/CONTRIBUTING.md#how-to-create-new-widget)

+- to sync permissions with database `pnpm db:syncPermissions`

 - to sync datasources config with database without dropping database `pnpm db:syncDss`